Marina Tamayo – Biography

 Ausdance NSW DAIR, 2021 Grant for residency at The McDonald Performing Arts College (completed in 2022).
 In collaboration with Victor Zarallo for a reimagining of BOLERO.

-- Recognised for her commitment, passion and dedication to the arts, cultural community sectors and her extensive contributions of twenty five years which scope both regional, nation arts education, creative performance and arts business sectors.
+• Recognised for her commitment, passion and dedication to the arts, and cultural community sectors and her extensive contributions of twenty-five years which scope both regional and national arts education, creative performance and arts business sectors.

 Finalist, 2019 Australian Dance Awards for Outstanding Achievement in Choreography

-Winner for Best Costume at Auckland Festival of Arts, New Zealand
+Winner of Best Costume at Auckland Festival of Arts, New Zealand

 Adelaide Fringe, 2013